 Meet Our Founder

-Kevin Yu, the creator of Coregami, is a leader in the performal wear movement.
-As a student at UT Austin McCombs, he worked at various startups by day while he served as the Concertmaster of the UT Austin University Orchestra and Principal of the Masters Sinfonia in San Francisco.
+Growing up in Dallas, he is a three-time Texas All-State musician and has served as the Concertmaster of the UT Austin University Orchestra and Principal of the Masters Sinfonia in San Francisco.
 Professionally, Kevin has worked at Cisco Systems, KPMG, Atmos Energy and other startups while balancing his schedule as a professional violinist with the Las Colinas Symphony .